Learn cPanel

 The next section of settings is called "RESTRICTIONS".
 Here you will be able to restrict your email account using the following restriction options:

-• Receiving Incoming Mail - This option will allow your email account to deny all incoming messages.
+• Receiving Incoming Mail - Please use this option to enable your email account to deny all incoming messages.
 This is particularly useful when you would like your email account to remain within its disk space quota.

-• Sending Outgoing Email - This option will prevent any outgoing messages to be sent from your email account.
+• Sending Outgoing Email - Please use this option to prevent any outgoing messages from being sent from your email account.
 You can use this option in case your email account password is defaced and someone is sending unauthorized emails using the email account.

-• Logging In - This action will disallow login attempts on your email account.
+• Logging In - Please use this action to disallow login attempts on your email account.

 Finally, there is the "PLUS ADDRESSING" section which as we already explained is used to instruct cPanel what to do when an email account with a "+" sign in its name is detected.